-The Staff Guardians work closely with the Senior HR team, Head of Occupational reported experiencing forms of bullying and harassment.
+The Staff Guardians work closely with the Senior HR team, Head of Occupational Health and Staff Wellbeing and the Unions to address support for staff who have reported experiencing forms of bullying and harassment.
 Since the implementation of the Resolution Policy staff have been choosing the option to have the Staff Guardian involved in their resolution and this has impacted on the increase under this theme.
+Eventually we would envisage a decrease once more lesson learnt from these resolutions are shared and implemented.